 Providing opportunities to connect with others.
 Leverage company events, employee resource groups (ERGs), and corporate social responsibility (CSR) activities to invite employees to interact with others as their authentic selves.
 By setting the tone through these group interactions, companies will create a day-to-day culture that is welcoming to all.

-Although the implementation of cultural diversity, equity, and inclusion in the workplace isn't the sole province of HR, human resources plays an important role in developing policies, planning strategies, and educating leaders.
+Although the implementation of cultural diversity, equity, inclusion, and belonging in the workplace isn't the sole province of HR, human resources plays an important role in developing policies, planning strategies, and educating leaders.

 Efforts to increase diversity alone are not enough.
 According to Brian Kropp, chief of research for Gartner HR, a human resources data and insights organization, creating a fairer employee experience should be a top priority for companies of all ilk.
 “To do this, organizations need to go beyond policies and develop philosophies,” he says.

-Reach out to the Visit.org team to learn how our social impact experiences can scale your workplace DEI initiatives.
+Reach out to the Visit.org team to learn how our social impact experiences can scale your workplace DEIB initiatives.